 Renaming a variable ID after it’s been applied on various options will deselect it and will need to be reapplied.
 Use the variable Name for descriptive namings, as names can always be changed.

-The Variable Name is used to describe the variable and can always be changed to reflect a modified variable without affecting its usage throughout the admin.
+The Variable Label is used to describe the variable and can always be changed to reflect a modified variable without affecting its usage throughout the admin.
 For example, you might use a Color variable called “Dark” in several places which has an actual dark color.
-In the future, if you want to change the color to a light one, you can also change its name to “Light” or similar to reflect the modified state.
-Wherever the color variable is used in your admin, both the color value and name will be updated.
+In the future, if you want to change the color to a light one, you can also change its label to “Light” or similar to reflect the modified state.
+Wherever the color variable is used in your admin, both the color value and label will be updated.
 This is in contrast to the Variable ID which should not be renamed after it’s been used in one or more places as it will unset it.

 The advantages of variables are:

 - Create and manage all values from a centralized place.